gsemet/Squirrel/README.rst

 --------------------

 I use `SublimeText 3`_  as my main development environment.
-Here are the custom build command I have used in this project:
+Here are the custom build command I have used in this project.

+Windows:

 .. code-block:: javascript